eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/getting-started.md

 #### Configure

 - Enable two-factor authentication (2FA)
-- Set your primary e-mail address to the address you are using for your Eclipse account
+- Add your email, you are using for your Eclipse account, to your GitHub account

 ### Eclipse Foundation account